Lycée Jean Mermoz (Saint-Louis)

 Lycée Jean-Mermoz is a senior high school/sixth-form college in Saint-Louis, Haut-Rhin, France, in the Basel-Mulhouse-Freiburg area.

-The school opened on 29 June 1958 and received its current building on 3 May 2008.
+The school opened on 29 June 1958 and finished its most recent renovations on 3 May 2008.

 It is the largest secondary school in the Académie de Strasbourg.

+Courses

+The school offers several different orientation options to its students who have the choice between general, bac pro and technologique.

+General

+Students who choose general have the choice between many specialisms offered by the school.